TG-Twilight/Starstruck/assets/README_en-US.md

 - GitHub API has rate limits – **strongly recommend using a token**.
 - For repository names with spaces, replace them with `-`.
-- Users in certain regions (hi Teyvat!) may need to set up network access to GitHub.
 - This tool is intended for **research, social analysis, and academic exploration**.
 - Do not use for shady purposes or spammy behavior.
 Please respect GitHub’s ToS.